LeegenSteven/NetworkAgent-dev/environment/Readme.md

 ## Create SSH keys

-To allow orchestration operators to log into the network virtual machines we create SSH keys and register with GCP.
+To allow the network operator to log into the demo virtual machines create SSH keys and register with GCP.
+From the __NetworkAgent/environment__ directory run the following commands.

 ```
-cd NetworkAgent/environment
 ssh-keygen -o -a 100 -t ed25519 -f google-compute -C briannaughton
 gcloud compute os-login ssh-keys add --key-file=google-compute.pub --project=$GOOGLE_PROJECT --ttl=1d
 ```

-## Setup git and config sync
+## Setup git and config sync (TBD)

-Deploy git to GKE
+To deploy git to GKE run the following command from the __NetworkAgent/environment__ directory.

 ```
 kubectl apply -f git.yaml